Ten Day Ski Getaway: Montana's Local Gems

 SKI DISCOVERY

-After breakfast in Anaconda at Donivan’s or The Hangout Café, head up the mountain for a day at Discovery, the most expansive hometown mountain you’ll ever ski.
+After a hearty breakfast in Anaconda at The Hangout Café, head up the mountain for a day at Discovery Ski Area.
+“Disco,” as it’s locally known, is the most expansive hometown mountain you’ll ever ski.
 With 2,200 acres, it has nearly as much swagger as a big ski resort, but local vibes prevail.
 Don’t miss the shortbread chocolate chip cookies at the base lodge.
-Après ski, grab some local flavor at Philipsburg Brewing Company and then grab dinner at Friday Night Pizza (takeout only), Sushi Shack or Bunkhouse Whiskey.
-Overnight at the Broadway Hotel, the Kaiser Hotel or the Inn at Philipsburg.
-Trip Tip: If your family’s in tow, visit the local gem shops to pan for sapphires and the candy store.
+After your runs, enjoy some local flavor at Philipsburg Brewing Company and then grab a “pizza with pizzazz” from Friday Night Pizza (Thursday-Sunday, takeout only) or head to Bunkhouse Whiskey for dinner.
+Overnight at the Broadway Hotel, the Kaiser House Hotel or the Inn at Philipsburg.
+If your family's in tow, be sure to visit the local gem shops and candy store.

 Day 5